HackerShackOfficial/hackershack-livestream-chatbot/README.md

 Thanks for the support!

- - Zachary Nawrocki: Love your videos.
+ - `Zachary Nawrocki`: Love your videos.
 I've been working on a chat bot for my personal home assistant project, and these ideas have given me some inspiration.
 Thanks.